 Follow the Structure

-Make use of the above mentioned tips to solve parajumble questions and practice everyday.
-Read a lot form various sources such as magazines, newspapers etc. Focus on grammar and you will most definitely improve your overall English score.
+Make use of the above-mentioned tips to solve parajumble questions and practice every day.
+Read a lot from various sources such as magazines, newspapers etc. Focus on grammar and you will most definitely improve your overall English score.

-We hope this article provides you with useful information regarding the tips to solve parajumble questions.
+We hope this article provides you with useful information regarding the tips to solve parajumble questions in IBPS Prelims exam.
 If you have any doubts or queries, please mention them in the comment section below.